Colin-K88/world-cup/README.md

 # World Cup Quiz
 ## Overview
 This site is for the ultimate soccer fan, it will have a simple layout asking 5 questions related to the FIFA World Cup.
-A place where soccer fan can text their knowledge.
+A place where soccer fan can test their knowledge.
 ## Table of Contents
 > - [Overview](#overview)
 > - [Description](#description)